southwick-associates/dashboard-sa-template/README.md

 salicprep::new_state("state-abbreviation") # function to be written
 ```

-The software environment was specified using [package renv](https://rstudio.github.io/renv/index.html), and this needs to be restored:
+The software environment was specified using [package renv](https://rstudio.github.io/renv/index.html), and this needs to be restored for a new state:

 ```r
 renv::restore()